South Valley of Cusco Circuit Itinerary:

 Andahuaylillas has two big tourist attractions:

-The San Pedro Church of Andahuaylillas is the major attraction for visitors and because of the quality of the art work is considered as the “Sistine Chapel” of America.
+The San Pedro Church of Andahuaylillas is the major attraction for visitors and because of the quality of the artwork, it is considered as the “Sistine Chapel” of America.
 It was constructed for the Jesuits at the end of the 16th and the princes of the 17th century.
 Its´ architectural structure is typical for small towns´ churches.
-Its´ walls are wide, typical for the colonial buildings, made with sun dried bricks of mud, a facade decorated with murals and two stone columns projected towards the main entrance.
+Its´ walls are wide, typical for the colonial buildings, made with sun-dried bricks of mud, a facade decorated with murals and two stone columns projected towards the main entrance.
 Although its´ architecture is relatively modest, the decoration of its´ interiors is the most impressive of the building.

 We can first mention a picture of the “Virgin of the Asunción”, painted by the Spanish historical painter Esteban Murillo.
 You will also see walls attributed to Luís de Riaño (17th century).
 Who represented the election of man by glory?
 They attributed this painter, the paintings that decorate the bases and a notable oil of the archangel San Miguel.